A More Affordable Olfactionary

 Geez, I love this scent, but I will never own it in any sense of the word—it’s that diaphanous, that wispy, that elusive.
 Named for the country house that Coco Chanel kept outside of Paris in the 1920s, Bel Respiro is also Italian for “beautiful breath”—and that translation says just about everything.
 It is quite beautiful, but in a sheer, breathy way.
 With notes of crushed leaves, rosemary, thyme, rose, lilac, hyacinth, green tea, aromatic grasses, myrhh and leather, Bel Respiro is herbal, green and spring-like—like an emerald lawn—in the top notes.
 (In comments I read at another blog, someone compared the top to the old “Herbal Essences” shampoo of the 1970s, and indeed, it smells similar.)
 The scent then segues quickly but naturally into a delicate floral heart that holds onto some of its greenery—just enough so that the fragrance seems fresh and dewy, like a nosegay of flowers gathered from a field rather than a bouquet bought from the florist.
 This is springtime at its finest: it is the scent of stepping out into the morning dew on a fine day in April or May.
 And then, sadly, not long after that, it is gone.
 Or at least it seems that way to me: on my skin, after an hour, there is only the faintest trace of it left.

-Perhaps it is a scent best appreciated by someone with a more refined nose than mine.
-I realize that I’m slightly behind the times of the rest of the perfume community—and that many people have already smelled this and either decided they liked it and bought it, or decided they didn’t and moved on—but, ummm, did I mention I’m a little behind the times?
+I realize I’m slightly behind the times of the rest of the perfume community and that many people have already smelled this and either decided they liked it and bought it, or decided they didn’t and moved on, but, ummm, did I mention I’m a little behind the times?
 I assume that if you are here reading this you’ve already figured that out about me and will therefore not collapse on the floor in convulsive laughter when I announce…hey, let’s have a drawing!
 In honor of springtime!
 For Bel Respiro!

 If you’re interested in the sample of Bel Respiro featured in the photo, please drop me an email to email@example.com with the words “Bel Respiro” in the subject line.
 This is a never-been-used, dab sample bottle from the Chanel boutique in Boston.
 I don’t know what size it is, but if I had to guess, I’d say it’s about 2 ml.
 (Never used because I also have a spray sample that a kind perfumista sent me last year.)